readthedocs/readthedocs.org/docs/dev/design/sphinx-jquery.rst

 jQuery version and inclusion
 ----------------------------

+jQuery should be be shipped together with the Python package and not be referenced from a CDN.

 Sphinx has kept relatively up to date with jQuery, and this package intends to follow.
 The most recently bundled jQuery version was v3.5.1 and only two releases have happened since: 3.6.0 and 3.6.1.
 The 3.6.0 release had a very small backwards incompatibility which illustrates how harmless these upgrades are for the general purpose Sphinx package.

-Therefore, we propose to start 1.0.0 at 3.5.1 (the currently shipped version) and subsequently release 3.6.1 as the first update of jQuery as 1.1.0.
+Therefore, we propose to start the release of ``sphinxcontrib-jquery`` at 3.5.1 (the currently shipped version) and subsequently release 3.6.1 in an update.
+This will give users that need 3.5.1 a choice of a lower version.

 The bundled jQuery version will be NPM pre-minified and distributed together with the PyPI package.